If you want to learn to speak English fast, there are five essential tips that you should bear in mind before you get started.

 It’s worth bearing in mind that the majority of native English speakers never studied grammar rules at school, myself included.

-Whilst some could argue that this has had a detrimental effect on both written and spoken English amongst native English speakers, particularly younger generations, the point is that if becoming fluent in English is your goal, then beating yourself up over the rules of the past perfect tense and intransitive verbs won’t help you at all.
+Some could argue that this has had a detrimental effect on both written and spoken English amongst native English speakers, particularly younger generations.
+The point is, however, that if becoming fluent in English is your goal, then beating yourself up over the rules of the past perfect tense and intransitive verbs won’t help you at all.

-When speaking English, native English speakers form sentences without thinking about grammar rules and your aim as an EFL student should be to do the same!
+When speaking English, native English speakers form sentences without thinking about grammar rules.
+Your aim as an EFL student should be to do the same!
 Fluency should be your main focus rather than accuracy!

 2. Learn Vocabulary in Context